- Remdesivir and FIP: Treatment outcomes in feline infectious peritonitis (FIP)

 Mode of action

-Remdesivir is a prodrug that is converted into GS-441524 in the body.
-It was originally developed to treat Ebola and was later used to treat COVID-19 in humans.
-Remdesivir inhibits the virus's RNA polymerase, effectively stopping the virus from reproducing.
+Remdesivir is a prodrug that is converted in the body to GS-441524.
+It was originally developed to treat Ebola and later used to treat COVID-19 in humans.
+Remdesivir inhibits the virus's RNA polymerase, thereby effectively preventing viral replication.

 Use in cats

 In the treatment of FIP in cats, remdesivir is administered intravenously and shows similar efficacy to GS-441524.
-Intravenous administration of remdesivir may be particularly useful when rapid and intensive treatment is required.
+Intravenous administration of remdesivir can be particularly useful when rapid and intensive treatment is required.

 Treatment protocol

-In many cases, treatment of FIP is started with an initial dose of remdesivir.
+In many cases, FIP treatment begins with an initial dose of remdesivir.
 Treatment often starts with intravenous administration of remdesivir to achieve a rapid reduction in viral load.
-After this initial phase, treatment is often switched to oral administration of GS-441524 to continue therapy and prevent viral replication in the long term.
+After this initial phase, treatment is frequently switched to oral administration of GS-441524 to continue therapy and suppress viral replication in the long term.

-Frequently asked questions (FAQ) about treating FIP with GS-441524 and remdesivir
+Frequently Asked Questions (FAQ) about the treatment of FIP with GS-441524 and Remdesivir

 What is Feline Infectious Peritonitis (FIP) and how is it diagnosed?